Skip to content

 Generated Registration

-TeleFlow has three handler registration paths:
+TeleFlow has two supported handler registration paths for new code:

 1. generated assembly registration;

-2. explicit direct registration;
+2. explicit direct registration.

 The recommended default for application code is generated assembly registration.